Jessime/MazeDay2017/src/binball_game/README.md

 ### Components

 The ball can interact with a variety of components.
-The basic components are listed below.
+The components are listed below.

 #### Bins

 The ball will fall into bins and a corresponding note will play to indicate to the player which key to hit.
 These bins are located similarly to where flippers would be located if you were playing normal pinball.
 If you hit the wrong key, you will not be able to correct yourself!
 The longer you wait after the note plays, the further left the ball will be angled.
 Wait too long though, and you will lose a life!
 The bin's noises are (from left to right) note1.mp3, note2.mp3, note3.mp3, and note4.mp3.
+You can test these sounds by hitting 't'.

 #### Segment